|Guide||♦||30 Triplogs||Active Topic|

-seeded part of the plan.
-Be sure to read Fritzski's description for the common part of the route, as I have not tried to repeat what he said very well.
+This loop hike resulted from wanting to find a shorter version of a hike that would start at the Canyon Lake parking lot, go up La Barge Creek, and return on Boulder Creek.
+This made for a 10.2-mile day hike suitable for our age 55+ advanced hikers.
+Fritzski La Barge Lower - Box Loop seeded part of the plan.
+Be sure to read Fritzski's description for the route's common part, as I have not tried to repeat what he said very well.
 The key was finding a route across the saddle behind Battleship Mountain to go from La Barge Creek over to Boulder Creek.
 After seeing the high canyon walls in La Barge Canyon, we knew that had to be a part of the route.

-The hike starts from the parking lot for the Canyon Lake marina, and crosses the highway to pick up a trail with a big sign marked as the Boulder Canyon Trail.
-The first leg of the trail rises to provide great views of Battleship Mountain ahead and of Canyon Lake looking back.
-Once over the hill, the trail descends into La Barge Creek where you either follow the creek or the trail to the right of the creek for about 1/4 mile before meeting another trail to the right.
+The hike starts from the parking lot for the Canyon Lake Marina and crosses the highway to pick up a trail with a big sign marked as the Boulder Canyon Trail.
+The trail's first leg rises to provide great views of Battleship Mountain ahead and Canyon Lake looking back.
+Once over the hill, the trail descends into La Barge Creek, where you either follow the creek or the trail to the right of the creek for about 1/4 mile before meeting another trail to the right.
 This trail to the right goes to Boulder Creek and passes by an old mine.
 This would be an option either at this stage or as you pass the same trail from the Boulder Creek side.
-As you you're your way up La Barge creek, you come to a point where the canyon walls start to become much higher.
-Although you will be returning to this point, the highlight of the hike is found as you follow the creek to the left for a few hundred feet, then to the right.
-This will likely be as far as you can go, unless you are more seriously into canyoneering.
-Here the walls of the canyon are very high, and provide a wonderful sight.
+As you make your way up La Barge creek, you come to a point where the canyon walls start to become much higher.
+Although you will be returning to this point, the hike's highlight is found as you follow the creek to the left for a few hundred feet, then to the right.
+This will likely be as far as you can go unless you are more seriously into canyoneering.
+Here the walls of the canyon are very high and provide an incredible sight.
 Pools of water in the worn rock of the creek bed add to the beauty.
 Minnows have been seen in the pools.
 I have found that photos are not able to capture the majestic view of the walls.
-Depending on your timing, we found this to be a good place to plan your lunch break.
+Depending on your timing, we found this to be an excellent place to plan your lunch break.

 As you resume the hike, return to where the creek turns to the right, as you look downstream.
 Trees on your left have provided weather protection as the location appears to be regularly used for tenting.
-I found that exiting from the La Barge Creek bed can be very difficult if you just try to push through the boulders and brush.
-However, from the tent site, you will find an opening, overgrown from the top, which is the beginning of the route to the saddle to Boulder Creeks.
-Because this opening through the trees is quite small, you may doubt it exists at all.
-Your GPS could be very helpful.
-I wish now, that I had marked this point with a waypoint.
+I found that exiting from the La Barge Creek bed can be very difficult if you try to push through the boulders and brush.
+However, you will find an opening from the tent site, overgrown from the top, which is the beginning of the route to the saddle to Boulder Creeks.
+Because this opening through the trees is relatively small, you may doubt it exists at all.
+Your GPS could be beneficial.
+I wish now that I had marked this point with a waypoint.
 However, it will be close to N33 29.584 W 111 23.520.

 Once you reach Boulder Creek, turn right to go down the creek.
-The path will take you in and out of the creek bed, and will often be marked with cairns that are helpful.
-As you work your way down the creek, at N33 20.211 W111 24.300, you will come to a the same trail mentioned earlier that crosses over to La Barge Creek.
+The path will take you in and out of the creek bed and often be marked with helpful cairns.
+As you work your way down the creek, at N33 20.211 W111 24.300, you will come to the same trail mentioned earlier that crosses over to La Barge Creek.
 This would have given us the option to go back on the same route as we came in.
 Instead, we chose to continue down Boulder Creek to reconnect with the inbound trail about half a mile from the trailhead.
 Boulder Creek is not for everyone but easy if you don't mind hopping from boulder to boulder for much of the way.
 Once or twice, you may need to use your hands to work through more difficult spots, but none with any exposure.

-Because water became a higher priority than GPS batteries, my GPS track had to have the last mile patched in from another hike, and as a result, the data is incongruent, so times have been lost in the upload to HAZ.
-If I have the opportunity to hike this trail again, I will update the track with a fresh one complete with all data.
+Because water became a higher priority than GPS batteries, my GPS track had to have the last mile patched in from another hike, and as a result, the data is incongruent, so times have been lost uploading to HAZ.
+If I can hike this trail again, I will update the track with a fresh one complete with all data.